São Paulo/Guarulhos International Airport

-The airport is the busiest in Brazil in terms of transported passengers, aircraft operations, and cargo handled, placing it as the second busiest airport in Latin America by passenger traffic (41,307,915 in 2023) after Mexico City International Airport, making it one of the fifty busiest on the planet.
+The airport is the busiest in Brazil in terms of transported passengers, aircraft operations, and cargo handled.
 Guarulhos has slot restrictions, operating with a maximum of 45 operations/hour and being one of the five airports with such restrictions in Brazil (the others are São Paulo-Congonhas, Brasília, Belo Horizonte-Pampulha and Rio de Janeiro-Santos Dumont).

 Since 2012, the airport has been operated by a consortium composed of Invepar S/A, Airports Company South Africa, and Infraero.
 Some of its facilities are shared with the São Paulo Air Force Base of the Brazilian Air Force.

 In 2017, it was considered by the company OAG the second best in punctuality in the world and first in Latin America, a position above that achieved in the previous year.
 In 2019 the airport achieved the same position in a survey carried out by FlightStats.
 In 2021, it was chosen by the Club Med study as one of the 35 best in the world for long layovers.
 In a survey carried out by Cirium Aviation, it reached first position among the most punctual large airports in the world and second place in the "Global" category in 2024; that same year, São Paulo/Guarulhos International Airport was named one of the best airports in the world by AirHelp.